 The Board asserts in paragraph BC 21(a) of the ED that there is a market for most types of services.
 The GASB disagrees with this view.
-For example, repairing cars might be seen as a service for which a market exists.
-However, must Mercedes base the measurement of liabilities related to the repair of cars on what Porsche or any other car makers would charge for a technical service of a Mercedes car?
-Must Mercedes base the measurement on the cost level of an unauthorised backyard repair station?
-We say 'no', because Porsche is likely not able or willing to undertake a technical service for a Mercedes car, because of differences in Mercedes-related skills and technical equipment and the backyard repair station would obviously not represent a comparable source of evidence.
+For example, must Mercedes base the measurement of liabilities related to the repair of cars on what Porsche or other car makers would charge for a technical service of a Mercedes car?
+We say 'no', because Porsche is likely not able to undertake a technical service such as Mercedes performs, because of differences in Mercedes-related skills an technical equipment.
 We support the statement of the six dissenting IASB members in paragraph AV2(c) of the ED that there is no guidance about what constitutes a market and whether a referenced market should be a liquid market with observable market prices.

 We prefer an approach that does not distinguish between service and cash obligations.
 This can be achieved measuring liabilities based on the expected costs of fulfilment.
-This would also work in cases in which an entity engages a subcontractor to fulfil a liability.
+This would also work cases in which an entity engages a subcontractor to fulfil a liability.
 Then the price the contractor would charge to the entity would be the entity's cost of fulfilment and thus basis for the measurement of the respective liability.

-In paragraph B8 (b) of Appendix B the ED proposes that in situations where there is no market for the service an entity should estimate the amount it would charge another party at the future date to undertake the service including its costs as well as a profit margin.
-In line with the preferred fulfilment approach the GASB also disagrees with the proposed inclusion of a profit margin.
+The GASB disagrees with the proposed inclusion of a profit margin.
 The inclusion of such a profit margin would result in a higher expense at the time of recording the liability and a profit at the time of fulfilment.
-We do not believe that such accounting provides decisionuseful information as we do not see what the profit at the time of fulfilment should represent.
+We do not believe that such accounting provides decision-useful information as we do not see what the profit at the time of fulfilment should represent.
 The following example illustrates our thinking: In period one an entity recognises a liability and respective expense of CU 1,100 that the entity expects to fulfil by providing a service and that therefore includes expected cost of CU 1,000 and a profit margin of CU 100.
-After one year the entity fulfils the liability by providing the service.
+After five years the entity fulfils the liability by providing the service.
 As originally expected, the service results in cost of CU 1,000.
 The derecognition of the liability thus results in a gain of CU 100 in profit and loss because of the profit margin being released into profit.
 This approach, in our view, results in a distortion of the presented profit numbers and thus in an inadequate presentation.